AndrewL05/Community-Board/README.md

 Submitted by: **Andrew Li**

-This web app: **is a resource hub for computer science students, offering tutorials and resources for mastering programming languages**
+This web app **is a resource hub for computer science students, offering tutorials and resources for mastering programming languages**

 Time spent: **3** hours spent in total